-Do you have dog, cat or other pet allergies?
-Did you know that most pet allergies are not caused by pet hair, but by the dander your cat, dog, or other pet produces?
+Whether it's from a dog, cat, or other pet, most pet allergies are caused exposure to pet dander and not pet hair.
 Pet dander is made up of small flecks of skin shed by cats, dogs, rodents, birds and other animals with fur or feathers.
-Pet-related allergy triggers or allergens also come from proteins found in the pets’ saliva, urine, and feces.
-The obvious way to protect your indoor air quality is to not have a pet in your home, of course.
-But if going petless isn’t an option:
+Pet-related allergies can also be triggered by proteins found in the pets’ saliva, urine, and feces.
+If you have a pet in your home, you can limit the allergen exposure in the following ways.

 - Keep pets out of the bedroom of the allergy sufferer.